from CBS News:

 Lung cancer rates have been historically higher among men than women, but new research reveals that trend has flipped in younger Americans.
 Over the past two decades, while lung cancer rates have generally gone down, women ages 30 to 54 have seen less of a benefit.

 “All of a sudden within the last 10 to 15 years, women are at greater risk of being diagnosed with lung cancer than men,” Dr. Otis Brawley, chief medical officer of the American Cancer Society, told CBS News.
 “We really don’t know why this is and we are going to do further research.
-We have looked atissues, and don’t fully explain this.”
+We have looked at smoking issues, and smoking patterns don’t fully explain this.”

 For the study, jointly conducted by the American Cancer Society and the National Cancer Institute, researchers examined nationwide population-based incidence of lung cancer according to sex, race or ethnic group, age, year of diagnosis, and year of birth.
 The data included information on all cases of invasive lung cancer diagnosed in people ages 30 to 54 from 1995 through 2014 in 46 states and the District of Columbia.